[PATCH] Allow mod_mysql_vhost to use stored procedures

 If you do not call mysql_next_result() after processing the query, subsequent queries will fail with an out of sequence error, and lighty returns a 500 error.

-#5 Updated by benbrown almost 4 years ago
+#5 Updated by benbrown over 8 years ago

 Further information regarding mysql_next_result().
 As we only care about the first result set returned, we just run it in a loop without storing the results.
 As the results are not stored, there is no need to call mysql_free_result in each iteration - in fact it would be impossible to do so.
 As mysql_free_result() has already been called from the previous mysql_store_result call, it is fine to loop over mysql_next_result() as I have done.